nationalarchives/da-dp-holding-verification/README.md

       2. Select folder - button
          1. Clicking the button will open a dialog box where you can select a folder
          2. Once selected, the window will close
-   2. Types `c` and the presses "Enter", they will choose the CLI, which will then give an option to:
+   2. Types `c` and then presses "Enter", the CLI option will be selected, which will then give an option to:
-      1. Type `f` for a single file (only one file supported at the moment) or `d` for a single directory?
+      1. Type `f` for a single file (only one file supported at the moment) or `d` for a single directory
       2. Once the user types either `f` or `d` and presses "Enter", they will be asked to add the full path to the file/folder
 3. What you've selected will appear in the command line window and the processing of the file(s) will start